CESNET/simplesamlphp-module-authswitcher/README.md

 `AddAdditionalAttributesAfterMfa` needs to run after the `SwitchAuth` filter.

 In configuration, you just need to add a `custom_attrs` option which contains a map of additional attributes and their values.
-Also, you can add a `proxy_mode` option as mentioned above.

 ```php
 55 => [